Locations:

 Smegma

-Smegma is a harmless combination of oils, skin cells, sweat and other fluids that accumulate around your genitals.
+Smegma is a harmless combination of oils, skin cells, sweat and other fluids that build up around your genitals.
 It looks like crumbly cheese and usually has a foul odor.
-The best way to prevent and treat smegma is to regularly wash your genitals and the surrounding areas with soap and clean water.
+The best way to prevent and treat smegma is to regularly wash your genitals and the surrounding areas with soap and water.

-Smegma is a thick, cheesy-looking secretion around your genitals that collects when you don’t wash them regularly.
-It can be white or yellow.
+Smegma (pronounced “SMEG-muh”) is a thick, cheesy-looking secretion around your genitals that collects when you don’t wash them a lot.
+It can look white or yellow.
 It’s a combination of:

 Advertisement